 Choosing an affordable motorcycle insurance company can save you hundreds of dollars per year while receiving the same amount of insurance coverage.
 We collected hundreds of insurance quotes across Virginia to find the most affordable rates.

 The typical motorcycle insurance cost in Virginia is $684 per year.
 This is slightly less than the typical price across the country, which is around $721 annually.

-The cost of motorcycle insurance in Virginia can vary significantly based on who you are, where you live and what kind of motorcycle you drive.
-A young person riding a sport bike is going to pay much more for coverage than a senior riding a cruiser, even if they buy the same level of coverage.
+The cost of motorcycle insurance in Virginia can vary significantly based on who you are, where you live and the type of motorcycle you drive.
+A young person with a sport bike is going to pay much more for coverage than a senior riding a cruiser, even if they buy the same level of coverage.

 We don't recommend that insurance shoppers simply buy the minimum coverage amounts, either.
-You should buy enough coverage so that you won't be ruined financially by a crash or theft, while still staying within your budget for insurance.
+Instead, you should buy enough coverage so that you won't be ruined financially by a crash or theft, while still staying within your budget.

 We gathered quotes for a 45-year-old homeowner with 20 years' motorcycle experience, riding a 2021 Harley-Davidson FLHX Street Glide.
 Our selected levels of coverage were: